emmeowzing/dynamic-continuation-orb/README.md

 I use and test this orb in my own projects.

-- I have a live example of using this orb with [a root module](#specifying-a-different-workflow-for-your-repositorys-root-directory) in my `astronautcount` Twitter bot repository.
+- I have a live example of using this orb with [a root module](#specifying-a-different-workflow-for-your-repositorys-root-directory) in my [astronaut count](https://github.com/bjd2385/astronautcount/) Twitter bot repository.

 ### Development